Swati23hooli-arc/Travel-Planner-Using-Power-BI/README.md

 **Swati Hooli**
 Bachelor of Computer Applications | Data Science Enthusiast
-📬 Contact via LinkedIn : www.linkedin.com/in/swatihooli
+📬 Contact via GitHub or LinkedIn

 ---

+## 📄 License

+This project is intended for academic and educational use only.